COMP2150-24s1/level-design-assessment-Ronitium/README.md

 2)
 ![Chompers 2!](DocImages/Chompers2.png)

-Makes the player aware that the enemy will be after the player.
+Makes the player aware that the chompers will attack the player.

 ### 2.10.
 Destructable Columns